Entoloma rhodopolium – Wood Pinkgill

 Cap

-3 to 5 cm across, convex, flattening and often becoming broadly umbonate, occasionally with a shallow depression; margin striate when dry, slightly incurved and wavy; beige, turning paler when dry.
+3 to 5 cm across, convex, flattening and often becoming broadly umbonate, occasionally with a shallow depression, the cap of Entoloma rhodopolium has a faintly striate margin when dry, and the rim is slightly incurved and wavy; cap colour is beige, turning paler when dry.

 Gills of Entoloma rhodopolium - Wood Pinkgill